Choi Hi-yong

-Hi-Yong Choi (born 1965-09-13 in Korea) is a former professional boxer.
-He is a former WBA light-flyweight champion.
+Hi-Yong Choi (born 13 September 1965) is a South Korean former professional boxer who competed from 1987 to 1996.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) mini-flyweight title from 1991 to 1992 and the WBA light-flyweight title from 1995 to 1996.

 Professional career

-Choi turned professional in 1987 and captured the WBA light flyweight title in 1991 in only his 10th pro bout in with a decision win over Bong-Jun Kim.
+Choi turned professional in 1987 and captured the WBA mini flyweight title in 1991 in only his 10th pro bout in with a decision win over Bong-Jun Kim.
 He defended the belt 4 times before losing it to Hideyuki Ohashi in 1992.
 He later moved up in weight and in 1995 captured the WBA light flyweight title with a decision win over Leo Gamez.
 He lost the belt in 1996 to Carlos Murillo and retired after the bout.